• Skip to main content

 • Season the pork chops with salt, pepper, ground mustard and garlic.
 Wrap two pieces of bacon tightly around each pork chop.
 Try to allow the ends of the bacon to end up on the underside of each pork chop if possible.
 If not, give it an extra press to keep it in place.

-• Place pork chops in a baking dish sprayed with oil.
+• Place pork chops in a baking dish sprayed with oil, or a wire rack on a foil lined sheet pan.
 Brush the maple along each of the pork chops to cover evenly.
 Turn the pork chops over to get both sides.
 Re-set the pork chops evenly and place in the oven.

 • Broil for 2-3 minutes to allow for extra crispiness and then allow to sit for about 5 minutes before serving.